rohan-paul/Awesome-JavaScript-Interviews/Topic-Wise-Notes/Redux/dispatch.md

 }

 ```
 I am using dispatch() to send the type along with the data that we get from the axios request to the backend.
 The main function (addItem) dispatches another function ( setItemsLoading ).
-This second function is called a thunk, and it returns the object/action.  the context of redux-thunk, a thunk is a second function that performs delayed logic by being asynchronously returned by a first function.
+This second function is called a thunk, and it returns the object/action.
+In the context of redux-thunk, a thunk is a second function that performs delayed logic by being asynchronously returned by a first function.

 This double function strategy allows us to wait for an asynchronous operation (like fetching data) to complete, and then the action is returned by the thunk.

-The plain data flows in a typical Redux (dispatch(action) -> reducer -> new state -> re-render
+The plain data flows in a typical Redux dispatch(action) -> reducer -> new state -> re-render

 The adjusted order, including reducers, is: dispatch ➡️ action creator ➡️ thunk ➡️ action ➡️ reducer.